 - nanakusa gayu (served on January 7th, a seven-herb porridge to let the stomach rest)

 What to do: Celebrating the first week of January

 There are plenty of traditional and memorable activities to do during the first week of the New Year.
 The Japanese New Year is usually celebrated from January 1st–January 4th, while some locations may include celebrations that last the whole week.

 Ringing in the new year in Japan is called Joya-no-kane.
 This Buddhist tradition believes that ringing the bell 108 times is supposed to cleanse souls for the year ahead.
 On December 31st, make sure you head to the temple of your choice early.
-Popular locations such as Ikegami Honmonji Temple in Ota has only 600 tickets are available on a first come, first served basis.
+Popular locations such as Ikegami Honmonji Temple in Ota have only 600 tickets are available on a first-come, first-served basis.

 Ikegami Honmonji Temple